 - In a small pot filled with water add the ground beef and and boil for about 10 minutes, drain.

-- In a large oven proof pan add 2 tablespoons olive oil, tomato puree, drained ground beef (crumbled), salt, basil, oregano, garlic and water stir to combine, add basil leaves and cook on medium heat, half covered till thickened (approximately 20-25 minutes)
+- In a large oven proof pan add 2 tablespoons olive oil, tomato puree, drained ground beef (crumbled), salt, basil, oregano, garlic and water stir to combine, add basil leaves and cook on medium heat, half covered until thickened (approximately 20-25 minutes).

 - While sauce is cooking, In a large pot of boiling salted water cook pasta al dente, drain.